mendix/docs/content/en/docs/catalog/manage-data-sources/search.md

 #### 3.1.2 Environments

-The Data Hub Catalog is a register of published OData services (or data sources) that are deployed to a particular environment.
+The Catalog is a register of published OData services (or data sources) that are deployed to a particular environment.
 Each registered data source is a unique **endpoint** combination of service version and environment.

 The environment also provides an indication of the quality of the dataset that is available.
 Shared datasets that are available from a *production environment* will have production-level data, while those in non-production environments (*acceptance*, *development*) could be populated with data that may not be reliable for building stable apps but be useful for development work.

 Search results show the data source endpoints.
 If a version of a service is deployed on both a test and acceptance environment, two endpoints are shown in the search results.

 {{% alert color="info" %}}
-By default, search results in the Data Hub Catalog are filtered to show only hits in the **Production** environments.
+By default, search results in the Catalog are filtered to show only hits in the **Production** environments.
 You can extend the search to **Non-production** or **Mendix Free App (Sandbox)** environments by checking them in the search pane **Add Filter** list.
 For more details, see the [Filters](#filter) section below.
 {{% /alert %}}

 #### 3.1.3 Asset Description